awsdocs/aws-cli-user-guide/doc_source/cli-usage-parameters.md

 The `file://` prefix option supports Unix\-style expansions, including "`~/`", "`./`", and "`../`"\.
 On Windows, the "`~/`" expression expands to your user directory, stored in the `%USERPROFILE%` environment variable\.
 For example, on Windows 10 you would typically have a user directory under `C:\Users\User Name\`\.

-JSON documents that are embedded as the value of another JSON document must still be escaped\.
+You must still escape JSON documents that are embedded as the value of another JSON document\.

 ```
 $ aws sqs create-queue --queue-name my-queue --attributes file://attributes.json